KonduitAI/konduit-serving/README.md

 For instance, if you want to run arbitrary Python code for pre-processing purposes, you can use a`PythonPipelineStep`.
-To perform inference on a (mix of) TensorFlow, Keras, DL4J or PMML models, use `ModelPipelineStep`.
+To perform inference on a (mix of) TensorFlow, Keras, DL4J or PMML models, use `ModelStep`.
 Konduit Serving also contains functionality for other preprocessing tasks, such as DataVec transform processes, or image transforms.